linger1216/labelview/README.md

 <br />

-**2016/1/1 UPDATED**

-The new LabelView is coming.

-1. Rewrite all logic.
-2. Provide the LabelImageView, LabelButtonView, LabelTextView to implement the origin LabelView function.
-3. You can easily realize yours view, is not limited to the above.

-Sorry, this belated update.

 <br />

 Sometimes, we need to show a **label** above an ImageView or any other views.
 Well, **LabelXXView** will be able to help you.
 It's easy to implement as well!